Andrés Tello: Loan to Bari

 On 18 July 2017, Tello was loaned to Serie B side Bari on a season-long loan deal.
 On 6 August he made his debut for Bari in a 2–1 home win over Parma in the second round of Coppa Italia; he played the entire match.
 On 12 August he played in the third round in a 2–1 home win over Cremonese.
 On 28 August, Tello made his Serie B debut for Bari in a 3–0 home win over Cesena; he played the entire match.
 On 3 September he scored his first goal for Bari in the 42nd minute of a 3–2 away defeat against Empoli.
 Tello ended his loan to Bari with 36 appearances and 1 goal.

 Benevento

 On 13 July 2018, Tello signed a contract until 30 June 2021 with Serie B club Benevento, with an option to rebuy for Juventus.
 He contributed to Benevento's promotion to 2020–21 Serie A and stayed with the club as it was relegated twice to Serie C.

 Catania

 On 30 January 2024, Tello moved to Serie C club Catania.

 Loan to Salernitana

 On 17 August 2024, Tello joined Salernitana in Serie B on loan with an option to buy.

+América de Cali

+On 28 August 2025, Tello returned to Colombian football as a free agent, signing with América de Cali.
+He struggled to break into the first team and, after suffering an injury, did not make a competitive appearance for the club before leaving as a free agent at the end of his contract.

+Deportes Quindío

+In July 2026, Tello agreed to join Categoría Primera B club Deportes Quindío as a free agent.